kellycode/winters_eve/README.md

 - Left mouse orbital camera

 TODOs:
+1. Update to latest THREE modulerated
-1. work on the deer and wolf and their animations
+2. work on the deer and wolf and their animations
-2. maybe add a fp camera
+3. maybe add a fp camera
+4. combine listeners and controls into one fps thing

 Snoopy:
 https://sketchfab.com/3d-models/snoopy-df94fc680c404ffeb0a7b864958600a5

 Snowman:
 https://www.turbosquid.com/3d-models/snowman-snow-man-3ds-free/987007

+Code is all plain ol' css, vanilla js and jquery.
+Feel free to do whatever you want with it, no credit required or toss me a Gibson ES-335 if you're feeling flush or work in Amsterdam would be cool.